anolilab/favicons-manifest/README.md

-# next-favicons
+# next-icons
-Let Next.js generate all your favicons and icons for you.
+Let Next.js generate all your icons and icons for you.